 Optimize mine and cavern operations in spaces where GPS is compromised or denied.
 Plan and conduct inspections at a distance or from the safety of a remote location; survey chat and refuse piles or tunnels and passageways.

 Deploy drones to visually inspect indoor storage areas, automate the collection of inventory data using QR or bar code scanners, or safely survey indoor storage spaces to maintain accurate insurance records or archives.

 Aertos 120™ navigates a tricky obstacle course

 Piloted from a distance using long-range telemetry and camera point-of-view, the Aertos 120™ easily navigates a simulated disaster area inside a metal structure.
 Folded Geometry (FGC™) flight code helps the vehicle to fly safely and stably without reference to GPS or other positioning signals, and the gimbal-mounted camera offers the pilot a broad perspective of the aircraft’s environment.
 Emergency responders in challenging conditions can safely deploy the Aertos 120™ to explore target areas, and control the UAV from the safety of a remote location.

 Aertos 120™ images a coal ash boiler

-The Aertos™ 120 explored a decommissioned coal ash boiler in a Missouri power plant to inspect the vents & burners, look for concrete spalling, and collect visual data.
+The Aertos™ 120 explored a decommissioned coal ash boiler in a Midwest power plant to inspect the vents & burners, look for concrete spalling, and collect visual data.
 The drone flew stably a tight vertical space without GPS or LIDAR, thanks to its rugged airframe, Folded Geometry (FGC™) flight Code, and innovative ducted fan protected-blade design.
 The VIRB camera payload with user-controllable gimbal and switchable illuminator delivered close high-resolution imagery of the target.
 Flight date: January 9, 2019.